drook207/drook207/README.md

 - 👋 Hi, I’m @drook207
-- 👀 I’m interested in embdedded systems and audio programming
+- 👀 I’m interested in all kind of software
-- 🌱 I’m currently learning C++
+- Mainly C++ developer
-- 💞️ I’m looking to collaborate on VST audio plugins or similar
+- Currently working a lot with Qt
+- Linux Enthusiast
 - 📫 How to reach me drook207@gmail.com

 <!---